Go Green Go Green

 Data Integration Challenges and Solutions

-With a lot of optimism, you kick-start a data project that includes dashboards, real-time insights, and automated workflows.
+With strong optimism, you kick-start a data project that includes dashboards, real-time insights, and automated workflows.
 However, you get a reality check soon enough.

 A few simple integrations at the beginning now show up like misaligned APIs, unrecognized data dependencies, and unpredictable systems.
-You may even receive data out of sync; sometimes formats do not align, and obviously, error logs pile up in seconds.
+You may even receive out-of-sync data; formats may not align, and error logs can accumulate within seconds.

-According to CIO Review, 89% of organizations struggle with data and system integration backlog, which means your work continually stacks up.
+According to CIO Review, 89% of organizations struggle with data and system integration backlogs, which means your work continually accumulates.

-Due to this, it impacts product adoption rate amongst end users, uneven revenue cycles, and poor decision-making.
-Even projects face buyout issues, spending increases, and internal teams become directionless.
+As a result, it affects product adoption rates among end users, uneven revenue cycles, and poor decision-making.
+Even projects face buyout issues, increased spending, and directionless internal teams.

 It might look like a simple data movement is challenging, but if we go deeper, it demands schema predictability, lets integrations handle discrepancies effortlessly, and makes integrations work and adapt to the changes.

-Therefore, we have prepared a list of challenges along with their effective solutions that offer practical pathways.
+Therefore, we have prepared a list of challenges, along with effective solutions that provide practical pathways.

 8 Common Data Integrations Challenges and Solutions

-When talking about integration failures, there are specific challenges that need to be addressed in a timely manner.
-A certain set of challenges, like inconsistent schemas, unreliable APIs, and scaling and change management issues, make the data projects sluggish and prevent them from realizing the value.
+When discussing integration failures, specific challenges must be addressed promptly.
+A set of challenges, such as inconsistent schemas, unreliable APIs, and scaling and change-management issues, slows data projects and prevents them from realizing value.

 So, let’s understand these challenges.